tdhock/tdhock.github.io/_posts/2022-06-17-research-mentorship-plan.md

 My main goal when mentoring research students is to help them to make progress toward becoming independent researchers.
 Students should expect to learn how to:
-- use the scientific method, as described by Ann Druyan in Cosmos:
+- use the scientific method,
+  - as described by Carl Sagan in Cosmos (1980), Episode 3: The Harmony of the Worlds.
+"When [Kepler] found that his long cherished beliefs did not agree with the most precise observations, he accepted the uncomfortable facts.
+He preferred the hard truth to his dearest illusions.
+That is the heart of science."
-  Possible Worlds (2020), page 26.
+  - as described by Ann Druyan in Cosmos: Possible Worlds (2020), page 26.
 "What's real must matter more than what we wish to believe.
 But how do we tell the difference?
 I know a way to part the curtains of darkness that prevent us from having a complete experience of nature.
-Here it is, the basic rules of the road for science: Test ideas by experiment and observation.
+Here it is, the basic rules of the road for
+    science: Test ideas by experiment and observation.
 Build on those ideas that pass the test.
 Reject the ones that fail.
 Follow the evidence wherever it leads.
 And *question everything*, including authority.
 Do these things and the cosmos is yours."
 - read research papers, think about possible new ideas and future research directions, and review the literature to understand what similar ideas have already been researched.